GUIDE

 For most families, it comes down to this: if you want the chair with the longest track record and deepest customization options and you're willing to pay for it, the Tripp Trapp is a worthwhile investment.
 If you'd rather spend less, skip the add-on purchases, and get a chair that adjusts without tools, the Lemo is a smart, modern alternative that does the job well.

-However you go, tracking your baby's feeding patterns — what they eat, when they eat, and how much — helps you and your pediatrician spot trends and stay on top of nutrition. tinylog makes that easy.
+However you go, tracking your baby's feeding patterns — what they eat, when they eat, and how much — helps you and your pediatrician spot trends and stay on top of nutrition.
+Tinylog makes that easy.

 Related Guides